anb94/bioc-rnaseq-workflow/steps.md

 Before running the code above, we need to set up the environment and acquire the files that are needed.

+It's important to note that the files will be quite large (~40GB) and so it is advised to use the group's HPC - but lab PC's should be able to handle it.

 ## Setting Up

 First, we need to download the reference genome that we will align the reads to.